oasis-tcs/openc2-jadn/jadn-v1.1.md

 * **Valid**:
     A logical value is valid if it satisfies the constraints of its logical type.
     A data value is valid if it is well-formed and is classified as an instance of a logical type.

-* **Equivalence**:
-    Two logical values are equal if and only if they have the same logical type and the same value.
-    Two data values are equivalent if and only if they map to the same logical value.

 * **Serialization**:
     Serialization, or encoding, converts application information into a document.